KawaiiKraken/klimV2/README.md

 - paste `irm https://massgrave.dev/get | iex`
 - chose hwid (unless youre using a spoofer)
 - reboot

+# how to contributing
+- give this repo a star on github
+- give feature ideas/requests at the [thrallway](https://thrallway.com)
+- report bugs via a github issue or at the [thrallway](https://thrallway.com)
+- clone this repo and make a pull request with your changes
+- idk buy me an expansion or smth if you really like this project

 # compiling from source
 ```